AzureAD/microsoft-authentication-library-for-js/lib/msal-core/README.md

 When the login methods are called and the authentication of the user is completed by the Azure AD service, an [id token](https://docs.microsoft.com/en-us/azure/active-directory/develop/id-tokens) is returned which is used to identify the user with some basic information.

-When you login a user, you can request scopes up front if you know they will be needed, but it is not required, and login can be called with no params.
+When you login a user, you can pass in scopes that the user can pre consent to on login, however this is not required.
+Please note that consenting to scopes on login, does not return an access_token for these scopes, but gives you the opportunity to obtain a token silently with these scopes passed in, with no further interaction from the user.

 It is best practice to only request scopes you need when you need them, a concept called dynamic consent.
+While this can create more interactive consent for users in your application, it also reduces drop-off from users that may be uneasy granting a large list of permissions for features they are not yet using.

 AAD will only allow you to get consent for 3 resources at a time, although you can request many scopes within a resource.
+When the user makes a login request, you can pass in multiple resources and their corresponding scopes because AAD issues an idToken pre consenting those scopes.
+However acquireToken calls are valid only for one resource / multiple scopes.
+If you need to access multiple resources, please make separate acquireToken calls per resource.

 ```JavaScript
    var loginRequest = {